realityendshere/ella-treadmill/README.md

 Provided an array of content, Emberella Treadmill renders the minimum number of child listings to fill the visible portion of a scrolling area.
-As customers scroll, these child listings are "recycled" (repositioned and rerendered with new content) appropriately to create the illusion of a long, continuously scrolling list.
+As customers scroll, these child listings are "recycled" (repositioned and redrawn with new content) appropriately to create the illusion of a long, continuously scrolling list.

 For example, I have about 1,000 contacts in my address book.
 As I scroll, the listing element with "Aaron" moves out of view above the scrolling area.
 That